michael-liesenfelt/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 <img src="a0 0.0 minfee 0.png">

-## The Reality of (a0,k)
+## The Reality of $(a0,k)$

-The intent of parameters ($a0$, k) has not been realized.
-The graph of k-effective shows that increasing k from 150 to 500 did not result in a proportional increase to decentralization.
+The intent of parameters $(a0, k)$ has not been realized.
+The graph of k-effective shows that increasing $k$ from 150 to 500 did not result in a proportional increase to decentralization.
 The k parameter is currently $500 / 41 = 12.2$ times larger than the effective decentralization k-effective.
 In epoch 333  46% of all stake was controlled by non-exchange multi-pool operators.

 Another important determinant of the ability for small pools to compete with larger pools is the mandatory minimum fee (minFee parameter) which is currently 340₳.
 This minimum fee is a higher percentage of the total rewards for a small pool compared to a larger pool.
 It means that delegator yields for a small pool will not exceed 4.0% until the pool has at least 10.0% saturation (currently ~6.8M₳).
 This is a significant barrier to entry for small pools.